 Presents the history and interpretation of architecture, sculpture, and painting.
 Begins with prehistoric art and follows the development of western civilization to the present.
-Part II of II.
+Part II of II (May be taken out of sequence).
 This is a Passport Transfer course.